Probable Maximum Precipitation Estimation Modernization

 NOAA sponsorship of a National Academies study was authorized by the PRECIP Act to establish a committee of experts responsible for authoring a consensus study to “consider approaches for estimating probable maximum precipitation (PMP) in a changing climate, with the goal of recommending an updated approach, appropriate for decision-maker needs.”

-For more on the National Academies’ goals for their study, including committee members, past meeting information, and to get email updates on the study progress, visit the their Modernizing Probable Maximum Precipitation Estimation page.
+For more on the National Academies’ goals for their study, including committee members and past meeting information, visit their Modernizing Probable Maximum Precipitation Estimation page.

 Post-study